xaynetwork/xaynet/bindings/python/README.md

         """
         A callback used by the `InternalParticipant` to determine whether the `train_round` method should be called.
-This callback is only called if the participant is selected as a update participant.
+This callback is only called if the participant is selected as an update participant.
 If `participate_in_update_task` returns the `False`, `train_round` will not be called by the `InternalParticipant`.

         If the method is not overridden, it returns `True` by default.